GMA Network: 2020s

-On January 1, 2020, GMA Network began the celebration of its 70th anniversary with a variation of its current slogan "Buong Puso Para sa Pilipino", along with their flagship international channel GMA Pinoy TV celebrating its 15th anniversary.
-Programming line-up for 2020 were revealed, starting with All-Out Sundays, a local Filipino adaptation of the Korean drama Descendants of the Sun, a remake of the 1984 Philippine film Anak ni Waray vs. Anak ni Biday, Love of My Life, Saturday edition of Wowowin (also dubbed as Wowowin Primetime), Centerstage, Ilaban Natin 'Yan! (which was first known as "Doon Tayo Sa Tama"), and a remake of the 1989 film Bilangin ang Bituin sa Langit.
-They also revealed future programs like Alamat ng Agimat, First Yaya, Sanggang Dikit, Legal Wives, Babawiin Ang Lahat (retitled as Babawiin Ko ang Lahat in 2021), Seed of Love, Lolong, Owe My Love, Taiwan and Only, Sing 4 Hearts, and Catch Me Out Philippines.

 On March 14, 2020, GMA Network announced the suspension of production of current programs, especially the live shows, due to President Rodrigo Duterte implementing an enhanced community quarantine in Metro Manila and Luzon in line with restrictions due to the COVID-19 pandemic in the Philippines.
 Thus, the network rebroadcast several of their previous drama series.
 On August 24, 2020, GMA Network resumed production of current programs.

+On February 1, 2021, GMA Network relaunched its Bicol station in Naga to broadcast its newscast Balitang Bicolandia.
+Later, on October 14, 2021, GMA launched its regional office in Zamboanga City, in February 2022 in Batangas, on March 16, 2022, in General Santos, near its transmitter station, in September 2022, relaunching its station in San Vicente, Ilocos Sur, and on March 17, 2023, in Laoag, Ilocos Norte.
-On April 5, 2022, GMA Network announced a deal with ABS-CBN Corporation that would allow Star Cinema films to air on GMA's local channels.

-On November 11, 2022, GMA Network collaborated with ABS-CBN, Dreamscape and Viu to co-produce a drama series.
-Unbreak My Heart aired from May to November 2023.
+On April 5, 2022, GMA Network announced a collaboration with ABS-CBN that began with airing of Star Cinema films on GMA's local channels.
+GMA Network then collaborated with Dreamscape and Viu on November 11 of that year to co-produce a drama series Unbreak My Heart.